Book a demo

 What is data consistency?

-If that sounds a bit too theoretical, let’s illustrate it with an example.
+If that sounds a bit too theoretical, let’s illustrate it with some examples.

 Imagine you’re looking to analyze data across multiple different marketing channels, that all use a different format for date.
 Some platforms use DD/MM/YY, others use MM/DD/YY and some go with DD-Month-YY.